-‘Gender and youth Empowerment in horticulture Markets’
+‘Gender and Youth Empowerment in Horticulture Markets’

+‘Gender and Youth Empowerment in Horticulture Markets’ (GYEM) is a three-year project (2016-2019) implemented by SNV Ethiopia and funded by Comic Relief.
 The project is undertaken from a value chain development approach, with special focus on the synergy between all the stakeholders in the chain and improving access to sustainable markets for smallholder farmers.
-The overall goal of the project is to enhance women’s and youth’s social and economic empowerment through improved control over assets and benefits from horticulture activities on household level.
-This means that:

-- women attain higher income from their horticultural activities;
+- women attain higher income from their horticultural activities

-• women attain higher production through increased and improved access to assets, inputs, business development services, credits and markets;
+- women attain higher production through increased and improved access to assets, inputs, business development services, credits and markets

-- youth enhance their participation and income in horticulture value chains through improved services for cooperative’s members;
+- youth enhance their participation and income in horticulture value chains through improved services for cooperative’s members

-- the unions and cooperatives are more gender balanced in their policies, organisation and capacity building services for their members;
+- the unions and cooperatives are more gender balanced in their policies, organisation and capacity building services for their members

-• last but not least, the enabling environment is strengthened to promote women and youth participation in horticulture value chains.
+- the enabling environment is strengthened to promote women and youth participation in horticulture value chains.